Extending the Identity Anonymization Tool¶

 For example, if the sql file is

-You can use this query type when the query refers to a user name that is not appended with any domain name (i.e., when a user name is not appended with a user store domain name or tenant domain name such as user1
+Query type Description DOMAIN_SEPARATEDYou can use this query type when the query refers to a user name that is not appended with any domain name (i.e., when a user name is not appended with a user store domain name or tenant domain name such as user1).

 Provide a datasource definition in the

-directory to map the directory that you created (i.e.,<TOOL_HOME>/conf/sql/customer
+<TOOL_HOME>/conf/datasourcesdirectory to map the directory that you created (i.e.,<TOOL_HOME>/conf/sql/customer) in step 1.

 The Identity Anonymization tool does not support JNDI.
 Therefore, i f there are JNDI configuration sections, be sure to remove those.